civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(4)** Subsections 152.11(14) to (16) of the Act are replaced by the following:

-    **(14)** If, during a self-employed person's benefit period, benefits were paid to the person for more than one of the reasons mentioned in paragraphs 152.14(1)(a) to (**f**), at least one of those benefits was paid for fewer than the applicable maximum number of weeks established for those reasons and the maximum total number of weeks established for those reasons is greater than 50, the benefit period is extended so that those benefits may be paid up to that maximum total number of weeks.
+    **(14)** If, during a self-employed person's benefit period, benefits were paid to the person for more than one of the reasons mentioned in paragraphs 152.14(1)(a) to (f), at least one of those benefits was paid for fewer than the applicable maximum number of weeks established for those reasons and the maximum total number of weeks established for those reasons is greater than 50, the benefit period is extended so that those benefits may be paid up to that maximum total number of weeks.

     **(14.1)** If, during a self-employed person's benefit period, benefits were not paid for any reason mentioned in paragraph 152.14(1)(a), (c), (d), (e) or (f), and benefits were paid to the person for the reason mentioned in paragraph 152.14(1)(b) in the case where the applicable maximum number of weeks is established under subparagraph 152.14(1)(b)(ii), the benefit period is extended by 26 weeks so that benefits may be paid up to that maximum number of weeks.

-    **(15)** An extension under **one or more** of subsections (11) to (**14.1**) must not result in a benefit period of more than 104 weeks.
+    **(15)** An extension under one or more of subsections (11) to (14.1) must not result in a benefit period of more than 104 weeks.

-    **(16)** **Subject to subsection (15)**, unless the benefit period is also extended under any of subsections (11) to (13), an extension under subsection (14) must not result in a benefit period of more than the sum of two weeks and the total of the maximum number of weeks established under subsection 152.14(1) for each of the benefits paid to the self-employed person for one of the reasons mentioned in paragraphs 152.14(1)(a) to (**f**) during the person's benefit period before it was extended under subsection (14).
+    **(16)** Subject to subsection (15), unless the benefit period is also extended under any of subsections (11) to (13), an extension under subsection (14) must not result in a benefit period of more than the sum of two weeks and the total of the maximum number of weeks established under subsection 152.14(1) for each of the benefits paid to the self-employed person for one of the reasons mentioned in paragraphs 152.14(1)(a) to (f) during the person's benefit period before it was extended under subsection (14).

 ### Section 251

   **(1)** Paragraph 152.14(1)(b) of the Act is replaced by the following:

-    because the self-employed person is caring for one or more new-born children of the self-employed person, or one or more children placed with the self-employed person for the purpose of adoption is, **in accordance with the election under section 152.05**,
+    because the self-employed person is caring for one or more new-born children of the self-employed person, or one or more children placed with the self-employed person for the purpose of adoption is, in accordance with the election under section 152.05,

-    35, **or**
+    35, or

     61;